mitsuba-renderer/mitsuba3/docs/src/key_topics/file_formats.rst

   instantiate and how to connect them.

-- The :ref:`packed container format <sec-packed-format>` described below stores meshes and textures in the memory layout of the renderer.
+- The :ref:`packed container format <sec-packed-format>` described below stores meshes, curves, and textures in the memory layout of the renderer.

 .. _sec-packed-format:

 Packed container (``.packed``)
 ------------------------------

-A ``.packed`` file bundles the meshes and textures of a scene in a single file.
+A ``.packed`` file bundles the meshes, curves, and textures of a scene in a single file.
 Its entries store data in the internal representation of the renderer, so that a reader can decompress the file contents straight into device buffers without decoding or format conversion steps.
 The :ref:`packed
-<shape-packed>` shape plugin and the :ref:`bitmap <texture-bitmap>` texture
+<shape-packed>` shape plugin, the curve plugins (:ref:`linearcurve
+<shape-linearcurve>` and :ref:`bsplinecurve <shape-bsplinecurve>`), and the
-plugin each load one entry of a container, selected by its position (``index``) or its ``name``.
+:ref:`bitmap <texture-bitmap>` texture plugin each load one entry of a container, selected by its position (``index``) or its ``name``.
 The :py:class:`mitsuba.PackedFile` class implements reading and writing.

 The file consists of a header, the data of all entries, and a dictionary that locates them.
 The format is designed to be written in a streaming